The Best Restaurants In Lincoln Park guide image

 This neighborhood Greek restaurant is one of our favorite spots in all of Chicago.
 You can’t beat it for the price (very low), atmosphere (super casual), and quality of food (excellent).
 The sauce on the chicken kalamata dinner is something special, and the gyros and skirt steak are just as good.
 If you haven’t already eaten at Athenian Room 100 times, you need to change that.

 The dim lighting, Victorian-inspired interior, and early 20th-century jazz music makes you want to wear flapper dresses and bowler hats at Armitage Alehouse.
-This upscale pub is from the team behind Bavette’s and Trivoli Tavern, and similarly, it’s also very popular.
+This upscale pub is from the team behind Bavette’s, Ciccio Mio, and Trivoli Tavern, and similarly, it’s also very popular.
 So though a bar seat may be open for a walk-in, you’ll need to book a reservation for a group dinner in the dining room.
-Order bar food like the perfectly salted steak tartare with crisp cornichons, or any of the rotating pot pies, which all have a marrow bone baked into their center.
-They also have a handful of Indian-inspired dishes like chicken tikka masala, but the underseasoned curry doesn’t stack up against more flavorful options like the wagyu burger.
-Grab a British ale or an espresso martini to help balance the menu’s onslaught of meaty richness, and maybe you’ll even loosen up enough to attempt your best Charleston, or whatever the 1920’s version of the Cha-Cha Slide looks like.
+Order bar food, any of the rotating pot pies (which all have a marrow bone baked into their center), or the wagyu cheeseburger.

 A nicer sushi restaurant that will cost you a bit, but isn’t overpriced for what it is.
 Nobody plates sushi more prettily than the sushi chefs at Juno.
 Load up on the simple sashimi and nigiri, but make sure you try at least one of their “smoked” specials.